mucsi96/nightwatch-api/packages/website/src/data/cucumber/intro/custom-reporters.md

 ### Step 2 - Configuring Nightwatch.js

 HTML reports can contain screenshot images about the tested application in the state of feature step failure.
 This is a very handy feature as it provides immediate visual clue of possible problem and will simplify the debugging process.
-To enable screenshot creation on failure you need to enable it in Nightwatch configuration file.
+You can enable it in Nightwatch configuration file.

 ```javascript
 // nightwatch.conf.js